 Vote in Our Poll

-Which of this year’s Oscar-nominated films that are based on books have you seen or do you plan to see?
+Which of the following titles releasing in paperback in May have you read or do you plan to read?
 Please check all that apply.

 Our major goal for 2025 is to redesign Bookreporter and the rest of the sites in The Book Report Network.
 How can you help?
 We have launched a GoFundMe campaign and are asking for donations.
 Any level of donation that you would be comfortable with is sincerely appreciated.
 If you would prefer donating via check, please send to: